magento/merchdocs/src/live-search/synonyms-add.md

 group: marketing
 ---

 Adding your own curated list of synonyms improves the ability of Live Search to respond to customer search requests and to keep them engaged.
+Adding a synonym is a three-step process:

 - Step 1: [Add synonym](#add-synonym)
 - Step 2: [Define the synonym by type](#type)